-A significant component of the Mayor’s RESTORE Fresno Initiative is performed by the Development and Resource Management Department’s Neighborhood Revitalization Division.
+A significant component of the Mayor’s RESTORE Fresno Initiative is performed by the City Attorney’s Neighborhood Revitalization Division.
 This Division’s Neighborhood Revitalization Team (NRT) is focused on advancing the Initiative’s neighborhood focus.
 The work of the NRT is limited to qualifying neighborhoods throughout the city and is accomplished with the help of the following key partners:

 In addition to these key partners, this work would not be successful without the committed involvement of many neighborhood stakeholders, including residents, landlords, churches, community groups, and others.
 For this reason, the City’s neighborhood revitalization work incorporates the input of these stakeholders throughout every phase of the process.